Chirayu1167/Website-clones/README.md

 ## 🗂️ What’s Inside

 - **🔍 Google Clone** – A clean search homepage with header, search bar, buttons, and footer.
 Open the file `google.html` to view it.
 - **🎬 Netflix Clone** – Hero section, movie cards, and navigation bar, just like the original.
 Open the file `netflix.html` to view it.
-- **🎵 Spotify Clone** – Landing page with featured sections and responsive layout.
-Open the file `spotify.html` to view it.

 ---